parse-community/Governance/README.md

 ## Overview

 This is a meritocratic, consensus-based community project.
-Anyone with an interest in the project can join the community, contribute and participate in decision making.
+Anyone with an interest in welcome to contribute and participate in decision making.
 This document describes how to participate and earn merit within the community.

 ## Roles and Responsibilities

 ### Users

+#### Becoming a User:

-Users are community members who have a need for the project.
-They are the most important members of the community and without them the project would have no purpose.
-Anyone can be a user; there are no special requirements.
+Users consist of anyone who has a need for the project.
+They are very important members as without them the project wouldn't have a purpose.

+#### Being a User:

-The project asks its users to participate in the project and community as much as possible.
+We ask that users participate in the community as much as possible.
 User contributions enable the project team to ensure that they are satisfying the needs of those users.
 Common user contributions include (but are not limited to):

 - Evangelising about the project (e.g. a link on a website and word-of-mouth awareness raising)
 - Informing developers of strengths and weaknesses from a new user perspective
 - Providing moral support (a ‘thank you’ goes a long way)
 - Providing financial support (the software is open source, but its developers need to eat)

-Users who continue to engage with the project and its community will often become more and more involved.
-Such users may find themselves becoming contributors, as described in the next section.
+Some users who continue to engage with the project may become more involved and find themselves becoming contributors, as described in the next section.

 ### Contributors

+#### Becoming a Contributor:

 Contributors are community members who contribute in concrete ways to the project.
 Anyone can become a contributor, and contributions can take many forms, as detailed in a separate document.
 There is no expectation of commitment to the project, no specific skill requirements and no selection process.

+#### Being a Contributor:

 In addition to their actions as users, contributors may also find themselves doing one or more of the following: